mrdcvlsc/mshare/README.md

 1.) to access the web app in other devices, use the appropriate IP address being displayed by the "node fileserver_win.js or fileserver_linux.js" use that as a url for other devices and add a "/files" in it

-  Windows host url format: http://HOST_IP/files
+  Windows host url format: ***http://HOST_IP/files***

-  Linux host url format: http://HOST_IP:3000/files (you can also setup linux to do the same http request like in windows but there is more work that using port 3000)
+  Linux host url format: ***http://HOST_IP:3000/files*** (you can also setup linux to do the same http request like in windows but there is more work that using port 3000)

 ex in browser : ***https:192.168.5.123/files*** or add a :3000 for linux ***https:192.168.5.123:3000/files***

+if node is saying that your port is not avilable, you can change it, it is inside the fileserver_win.js or fileserver_linux.js at the end of the files, use a text editor

 ## sample image

 ![Main Device Running NODE](/public/images/commandline.png) ![Other Device in the same network](/public/images/otherdevice.jpg)